argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 #### Define the training strategy

 With the baseline model and the loss ready, let's define the training arguments.
 This model was fine-tuned in an `Apple M2 Pro`, and there's a slight modification that must be made.
-Other than setting a smaller `per_device_train_batch_size` and `per_device_eval_batch_size` due to the small amount of resources with respect to the original blog post, we have to remove the `tf32` and `bf16` precision as these aren't supported, as well as the optimizer `adamw_torch_fused` (this optimizer can also be used in a google colab notebook, and the training can be done decently fast there too):
+Other than setting a smaller `per_device_train_batch_size` and `per_device_eval_batch_size` due to the small amount of resources with respect to the original blog post, we have to remove the `tf32` and `bf16` precision as these aren't supported, as well as the optimizer `adamw_torch_fused` (this optimizer can also be used in a Google Colab notebook, and the training can be done decently fast there too):

 ```python
 from sentence_transformers import SentenceTransformerTrainingArguments